-Goals and Purpose of Program: This is a structured, coached, group-oriented program for people training to run their first marathon (26.2 miles).
+The First Time Marathon (FTM) Program is a structured, coached, group-oriented program for people training to run their first marathon (26.2 miles).
 Although our name includes the words “First Time”, our program is also applicable to people who are training for their second, third, fourth, or even fortieth (or more) marathons.
-The FTM program is six months long.
-This program began in 1995 and has helped well over two thousand runners complete their first marathon.
+This program began in 1995 and has helped thousands of runners complete their first marathon.

 The program’s philosophy is simple.
 We believe that any healthy adult can complete a marathon if: 1) they have the desire; and 2) they train properly by following the program.
 Our program should provide participants with the physiological and mental toughness necessary to go 26.2 miles.
 We also firmly believe that training for a marathon should be FUN, and the marathon itself should be an enjoyable experience (although not an easy task).
 By following our training program, it should be possible to run the marathon in relative comfort, without hitting “the wall.”
 You do not have to be a fast runner to participate in our program or complete a marathon.

-The program gradually builds up your average weekly miles from a minimum of about 15 miles a week at the start in May to about 40+ miles a week just before the event in October.
+The program gradually builds up your average weekly miles from a minimum of about 15 miles a week to about 40+ miles a week just before the goal race.
 We want you to average at least 35-45 miles per week running for three months before the marathon to be in the proper shape.
-If you come to the group workouts on a regular basis, follow the monthly schedule, run the average weekly miles prescribed, and do all the scheduled long runs; you will be able to finish a marathon by the end of the program.
-Over the last ten years the program has had virtually a 100% completion rate for those who finished the program.
+If you complete the workouts on a regular basis, follow the monthly schedule, run the average weekly miles prescribed, and do all the scheduled long runs – you will be able to finish a marathon by the end of the program.
+Over the last 20 years, FTM has had virtually a 100% completion rate for those who finished the program.

 This is not a “walk-run” program.
 We run our workouts (except for water stops), and our program participants run the entire marathon.
 There are no fundraising or charity components to the program.

-Target Race: Marine Corps Marathon in Washington, DC, on October 22, 2017.
-However, this training program is applicable to other fall marathons, such as Chicago, New York, Baltimore, Steamtown, Philadelphia, or Richmond.
+Target Race: Marine Corps Marathon in Washington, DC, on October 30, 2022.
+Additional target races may include other fall marathons such as Chicago, New York, Baltimore, Steamtown, Philadelphia, or Richmond.

-Note: You do not need to register for FTM in order to attend the orientation.
-We will be providing an overview of FTM and answering any questions you may have about our program.
+*Note: You do not need to register for FTM in order to attend orientation.
+We will be providing an overview of FTM and answering any questions you may have.

 Disclaimer: The program director reserves the right in his sole discretion to refuse admission to the program or dismiss any individual from the program whom the program director believes is unsuited for running the specified distance, or is unable to meet the demands of the training schedule, or is disruptive to other program participants.
 Those individuals will be denied entry into the program or dismissed from the program as appropriate.
 The program director also reserves the right to limit the number of participants in the overall program or in individual pace groups.
 MCRRC has a No Refund policy.
 Program registration fees cannot be refunded due to injury, schedule conflict or any other reason.